masonmarker/TheMsnProject/msnscript2/README.txt

 file-based code depends on the user's current directory after executing a .msn2 program (ex imports), verify that file paths in written code are compatible with the directory at which the program is launched

+be wary of function name changes in the msn2 library, the libraries and interpreter are subject to change, this is to make the library safer and/or faster. be sure to read commits of TheMsnProject to understand the status and naming conventions of the latest versions of the package.

 again, run 'python msn2.py help' for more information on the msn2 interpreter and its usage.